 One of the major benefits of having a smartwatch is that you can wear it all the time.
 It’s constantly with you on your wrist.
 Mostly, the charge will last for days on end which means you can wear it almost full time.
 Measuring your heart rate is an important part of understanding your fitness levels.
 You can also use your smartwatch to track your food and water intake.
 Nutrition is vital when it comes to fitness, so this is great for people who are passionate about health and wellness.
 Another benefit of having a smartwatch is the ability to get updates from an alarm system.
 Check out Vivint Pricing to see an example of what it would cost to integrate something like this with your smartwatch.

 What are the options?

-Below are some of the most popular smartwatches which are currently available on the market:
+Below are some of the most popular smartwatches that are currently available on the market:

 SOUTH AFRICA: https://www.fitbit.com/global/nl/home

 Aaptiv.
 2020.
 Health and Data: 7 Awesome Benefits of Fitness Trackers.
 [Online] Available at: https://aaptiv.com/magazine/benefits-fitness-trackers